akka/akka/akka-docs/src/main/paradox/interaction-patterns-typed.md

 ## Fire and Forget

-The most basic way to interact with an actor is through @scala[`ActorRef ! message` or `ActorRef.tell(message)`]@java[`ActorRef.tell(message)`] which immediately sends the message to an actor to be asynchronously processed.
+The fundamental way to interact with an actor is through @scala["tell", which is so common that it has a special symbolic method name: `actorRef ! message`]@java[`actorRef.tell(message)`].
 Sending a message to an actor like this can be done both from inside another actor and from any logic outside of the `ActorSystem`.

-That tell is asynchronous means that the method returns right away and that when execution of the statement after it in the code is executed there is no guarantee that the message has been processed by the recipient yet.
+Tell is asynchronous which means that the method returns right away and that when execution of the statement after it in the code is executed there is no guarantee that the message has been processed by the recipient yet.
 It also means there is no way to way to know if the processing succeeded or failed without additional interaction with the actor in question.

 Scala
 :  @@snip [InteractionPatternsSpec.scala]($akka$/akka-actor-typed-tests/src/test/scala/docs/akka/typed/InteractionPatternsSpec.scala) { #fire-and-forget }